HELLO. HI. ALOHA. HOLA. BONJOUR. CIAO. KONNICHIWA.

 Every single day is a challenge for me.
 How will I feel today?
 What obstacles will I have to overcome?
 What emotions will I go through?
 Like other addicts I have good and bad days.
 The bad days are the ones that challenge my weakness, bring out my addiction.
 When I’m overwhelmed or anxious, when I’m sad and heartbroken…it makes me crave sugar even more.
 It’s in those times I have to work harder to get through it.
 You have to just put one foot in front of the other, and take one step at a time.
 I can’t worry about tomorrow, I can’t even worry about today.
 I have to focus on right now, living in this moment, and take it one day, one hour, one minute, one second at a time.

 Addiction is a lifelong disease.
 It never goes away, you’re never really cured.
 That’s what I believe.
-If there was a cure I’d be able to not think about sugar at all, not feel weak around it on my bad days, not feel out of control with it, but that’s not the case.
+If there was a cure I would be able to stop thinking about sugar and not feel weak around it, not feel out of control with it, but that’s not the case.
 People who suffer from addiction are often some of the most emotionally charged people in the world.
-We feel deeply, we live passionately, and we have addictive personalities.
+We feel everything very deeply, we live passionately, and we have addictive personalities.

 I started this blog to help myself work through all of my emotions associated with my sugar addiction.
 I needed an outlet to express myself freely, without judgement from the people who know me best.
 Even though my blog is public, my identity will remain hidden.
 I have chosen to not share this with my friends and family.
 This blog is like my own personal diary, that leaves me very vulnerable, so I choose to keep it just for myself.
 However, I want to use my story as a means to help other sugar addicts.
 My hope is that by sharing my struggles, my stories, my life, I can inspire other addicts to never give up, to know that they are not alone.
 I find that writing helps me work through my emotional state of mind, and process how I feel.
 It’s very important to me in my recovery and I believe it can help others as well.